 McGregor Memorial EMS has been selected to be a part of the exciting and innovative Hannaford Helps Reusable Bag Program, designed to support local nonprofits like McGregor.
 For every blue Hannaford Helps Reusable Bag with the good karma messaging purchased at the Hannaford Durham store during the month of April, \$1 is donated to our cause in order to help us continue to serve the local communities.
 We continually appreciate all the support you give, which has allowed McGregor to maintain the outstanding work we do.
 The Hannaford Helps Reusable Bag Program provides an opportunity for a simple and fun way to continue this support!
 Imagine if every one of our supporters purchases just ONE bag!
 What if everyone bought TWO!
-AND, purchasing these beautiful blue Hannaford Helps Reusable Bags will support us while also helping to eliminate paper/plastic use!
+AND while purchasing these beautiful Reusable Bags will support us it will also help to eliminate paper/plastic use!
 Please pass this exciting news on to your friends and family.
 Let them know that the blue Hannaford Helps Reusable Bags with the good karma message are located on the reusable bag rack and at various registers.
 Thank you so much for your continued support.

-Strafford County Backyard Grower Programs

-CLICK HERE for a list of upcoming programs

-All programs are open to the public and FREE

-Massabesic Audubon Center Spring 2016 Garden Workshop Series with Ron Christie

-March 16 - May 7, 2016 Massabesic Audubon Center 26 Audubon Way, Auburn, NH 9 Workshops in March & April
+Strafford County Backyard Grower Programs CLICK HERE for a list of upcoming programs All programs are open to the public and FREE Massabesic Audubon Center Spring 2016 Garden Workshop Series with Ron Christie May 4 & May 7, 2016 Massabesic Audubon Center 26 Audubon Way, Auburn, NH

 Improve the function of your garden while increasing yields, lowering costs and reducing your workload.
 We will talk about garden location & layout, seeds, plants, equipment & supplies, harvest, storage, and so much more.
 Instructor Ron Christie is passionate about teaching people how to grow their own nutritious organic food for better health and well-being.
 He is an avid four-season grower and loves sharing his experiences as a gardener and farmer.
 Ron is the Rockingham County Master Gardener Program Coordinator for UNH Cooperative Extension.
 He also runs Living Earth Farm, a certified organic vegetable and fruit farm in Brookline, NH.
-Click here for a flyer of all 9 workshops.
+Click here for a flyer.